Microstrip Impedance Calculator

 How to Use This Tool:

-Start with the physical stackup, then choose whether you already know the trace width or want the calculator to find a width for a target impedance.
+Start with the stackup you actually intend to build, then choose whether you already know the finished trace width or need a width for a target impedance.

-- Choose Equation model.
-IPC-2141 surface microstrip is the default top-line model and includes copper thickness in its compact equation.
-Hammerstad-Jensen reference gives a quasi-static zero-thickness comparison.
+- Select Equation model.
+IPC-2141 surface microstrip is the default and uses copper thickness in the impedance equation.
+Hammerstad-Jensen reference gives the zero-thickness comparison row.

 Interpreting Results:

-The headline result is the selected model's nominal estimate.
-In known-width mode it is the calculated characteristic impedance.
-In target mode it is the solved trace width that makes the selected model land on the requested Z0.
+The summary result is a nominal closed-form estimate from the selected model.
+In known-width mode, the main value is the calculated characteristic impedance.
+In target mode, the main value is the finished trace width that makes the selected model land on the requested Z0.

 |---|---|---|